scylladb/scylladb/docs/architecture/sstable/sstable2/sstable-interpretation.rst

 component, **()** (serialized on disk as ``'\000 \000 \000'``).

-I hope we can simply ignore these CQL Row Marker cells, and not duplicate them in Scylla's internal format.
+I hope we can simply ignore these CQL Row Marker cells, and not duplicate them in ScyllaDB's internal format.
 We just need a different way to allow empty rows (a row with only a key, but no data columns) to exist, to circumvent the problems mentioned in CASSANDRA-4361 and the comment in UpdateStatement.Java.